OpShin/opshin/README.md

 #### Developer Community and Questions

 This repository contains a discussions page.
-Feel free to open up a new discussion with questions regarding development using eopsin and using certain features.
+Feel free to open up a new discussion with questions regarding development using opshin and using certain features.
 Others may be able to help you and will also benefit from the previously shared questions.

-Check out the community [here](https://github.com/OpShin/eopsin/discussions)
+Check out the community [here](https://github.com/OpShin/opshin/discussions)

 You can also chat with other developers [in the welcoming discord community](https://discord.gg/2ETSZnQQH9) of OpShin